MegaPicksel/Planit/README.md

 Setting up a database other than sqlite3 is sopecific to the database management sytem you choose, django supports both SQL and no-SQL databases.
 Once you run python manage.py makemigrations, and sqlite3 database will be initialised in your project.
-If you set it up like this initially and then decide to change to a RDMS, delete all migrations and delete the sqlite3 file, set up database backends (settings.py) for the database management system you want to use and then run python manage.py makemigrations, and migrate etc. https://docs.djangoproject.com/en/2.1/ref/databases/
+If you set it up like this initially and then decide to change to a RDBMS, delete all migrations and delete the sqlite3 file, set up database backends (settings.py) for the database management system you want to use and then run python manage.py makemigrations, python manage.py migrate, python manage.py createsuperuser. https://docs.djangoproject.com/en/2.1/ref/databases/

 Thank you.